TodePond/TodePondDotCom/wikiblogarden/academia/natural-code/submitted/readme.md

 **LU:** Are you sure we can use [tldraw](https://tldraw.com) as a reference?

-And today we pushed the button! (hopefully)
+And today we pushed the button!

-Today we will submitted this thing to onward essays!
+Today we submitted this thing to onward essays!

 ## Getting rejected